Chapter 0:

 “I’m back, Grandpa,” he called, as his frail-looking grandpa, dressed in a simple coat and pants, welcomed him back softly.

-Arata Sato had been living in that old age home since his parents’ death and often helped out the elderly who, along with his grandparents, inhabited the place.
-Throughout his dinner, he kept thinking back to the meeting on the bridge, until a sudden TV news report made Sato nearly choke on his food and drop his spoon in surprise.
+Throughout his dinner, Arata kept thinking back to the meeting on the bridge, until a sudden TV news report made him nearly choke on his food and drop his spoon in surprise.

-[Breaking news: The well-renowned Kyousei Academy announces that their annual nationwide Capstone Exam, known for its rigorous difficulty, will be held next week and that the sole outperformer in the entire Country will be admitted into the Institute with no additional fees.]
+[Breaking news: The well-renowned Kyousei Academy announces that their annual nationwide Merit-Entry Exam, known for its rigorous difficulty, will be held next week and that the sole outperformer in the entire Country will be admitted into the Institute with no additional fees.]

 Please sign in to leave a comment.